 Time to head back

 It was a perfect spot to stretch out, watch the birds and drift off into a peaceful slumber.
 However I had committed to an agreed ‘return time’ and did not want to cause any concern by being late.
 The grass path was lined with builders’ bags, soon, no doubt to be hard graft laboured into a grit path.

 The return leg across the middle of the island was a delight.
 Slightly downhill most of the way and on parts a boardwalk.
 All under a bright late afternoon sun in surroundings that could only inspire.
 Over to the left was one of Hand’s six freshwater lochans, each devoid of any fish.

 My only disappointment was that my earlier encounter with the Rangers had them advise they would prefer me not to head up to the summit of the island.
-The reason being there was not designated path to the top.
+The reason being there was no designated path to the top.
 I did have a momentary defiant thought but then concluded that would it not be the end of the world not to summit Handa.
-Handa had after all provided such a spectacular day from sea-level, path, board walk running, arresting cliffs and a quite inspiring array of birdlife.
+The little Scottish island had after all provided such a spectacular day from sea-level, path, board walk running, arresting cliffs and a quite inspiring array of birdlife.
 I was happy.
 I made my way back to join the others on the beach that was now deserted with only he three of us along the with footprints of the multitudes that came before us.

 We paddled back out to Trade Winds and made our way on a following wind to Loch Laxford for the evening.

 I cannot praise highly enough the condition of Handa and the level of meticulous and passionate care that is self-evident on the island.
 More information about the island, the Scottish Wildlife Trust and their work is available on the website here.